Subah of Lahore: Establishing Mughal control

-Between the dates August 1638 to 1642, Shah Jahan shifted the Mughal court to Lahore owing to his armies that were currently battling the forces of the Shah of Persia over control of the Kandahar Fort in nearby Afghanistan.
+Between August 1638 and 1642, Shah Jahan shifted the Mughal court to Lahore owing to his armies then battling the Safavid Empire over control of Kandahar.
 Aurangzeb (then a prince) made a brief visit to Lahore on 9 January 1640.

 Decline

-Following the death of Bahadur Shah in 1712, the Mughal Empire was ruled by a succession of rulers influenced by powerful and competing nobles.
-The erosion of imperial authority soon impacted the provinces where local rulers began to declare independence.
-The loss of territory, and failure to exert to military influence over the provinces led to a loss of revenue and financial crisis across the empire.
+Following the death of Bahadur Shah in 1712, a succession of rulers sat on the Mughal throne influenced by powerful and competing nobles.
+The erosion of imperial authority soon impacted the provinces where local governors began to declare independence.
+The loss of territory, and failure to exert to military influence over the provinces, led to a loss of revenue and financial crisis across the empire.
 In the Lahore Subah, the tenure of governors increased and began to be seen as a hereditary post.
-Between 1713 and 1745, the role of governor was held by just two people, father and son, Abd al-Samad Khan and Zakariyah Khan.
+Between 1713 and 1745, the role of governor was held by just two people, a father and son duo, Abd al-Samad Khan and Zakariya Khan.

 The death of Zakariyah Khan further hastened the end of Mughal rule in the subah.
 A conflict between the emperor Muhammad Shah and his wazir, Qamruddin, led to a delay in appointing a replacement governor.
 Eventually, Qamruddin was made governor of both the Lahore and Multan subahs, and he nominated first Mir Momin Khan and later Yahya Khan, the son of late Zakariya Khan and his son-in-law, to deputise for him as governor in the two subahs.

 The absence of a strong administration since Zakariyah Khan's death hindered Yahya Khan.
 He was forced to deal with increased raiding by Sikhs and a rebellion by Hayatullah Khan, his brother and governor of Multan.
 On 21 March 1747 Hayatullah Khan successfully defeated Yayha Khan in battle.
 The ousting of Yahya Khan was the first instance of a legitimate appointed governor being displaced in the subah.
-When his attempts to legitimise his position with the Mughal central government failed, Hayatullah Khan allied himself with Ahmad Shah Durrani, Emir of the Durrani Empire.
-In response, the Mughal government offered to legitimise him and grant him the subahs of Kabul, Kashmir, Thatta, Lahore and Multan if he defeated Durrani, an offer he accepted.
+When his attempts to legitimise his position with the Mughal central government failed, Hayatullah Khan allied himself with Ahmad Shah Durrani, the shah of the Durrani Empire.
+In response, the Mughal government offered to legitimise him and grant him the subahs of Kabul, Kashmir, Thatta, Lahore and Multan if he defeated Ahmad Shah, an offer he accepted.
 In January 1748, Hayatullah Khan was defeated by the Afghans and fled to Delhi.